 General guidelines on testing with SOAP UI¶

-Create a “SOAP Project” in SOAP UI using the WSDL URL of the proxy service (eg: http://localhost:8280/services/SampleProxy?wsdl)
+Create a "SOAP Project" in SOAP UI using the WSDL URL of the proxy service.

-Add required WSS entries for the created configuration (What you need add will vary according to the policy you are using).
-Explanation about adding three main sections is given below.
+What you need add will vary according to the policy you are using.
+The explanation about adding three main sections is given below.

-Note: Please note that the order of the WS entries matters.
-So always add the above one after the other (If you are adding only two sections, you need to maintain the order).
+The order of the WS entries matters.
+So always add the above one after the other.
+If you are adding only two sections, you need to maintain the order.

-When defining Outgoing WS-Security Configuration, you need to pick on the WS entries based on your WS policy.
+When defining the Outgoing WS-Security Configuration, you need to pick the WS entries based on your WS policy.